Extrait de Tomate, Love Apple, Lycopersicon esculentum, Pomme d'Amour, Pomme d'Or, Raktamaci, Solanum lycopersicum, Tamatar, Tomate, Tomato Fruit.

 Insufficient Evidence for

 - Cervical cancer.
-Some limited evidence suggests that eating more tomatoes is associated with a lower chance of developing cervical cancer.
+Limited research has found that eating more tomatoes is linked with a lower risk of developing cervical cancer.

-- Cancer of the colon and rectum (colorectal cancer).
-Research findings about the effect of tomatoes on colorectal cancer risk disagree.
-Some studies find that tomatoes or tomato-based products may help to reduce the chance of getting this type of cancer, but other studies that some scientists think are better designed find no benefit.
+- Colon cancer, rectal cancer.
+Some studies suggest that tomatoes or tomato-based products may help to reduce the chance of getting this type of cancer.
+But other studies have found no benefit.

 - Stomach cancer.
 So far, research studies do not agree on whether or not tomatoes or tomato-based products can help prevent stomach cancer.

 - Lung cancer.
-There are mixed findings about the effect of eating tomatoes on lung cancer.
-Some research concludes that tomatoes or tomato-based products can help prevent lung cancer.
+Some research suggests that tomatoes or tomato-based products can help prevent lung cancer.
 But these studies have been criticized because they didn't take people's smoking behavior into account.
-Higher quality, large-scale studies do not show any link between eating tomato products and lung cancer risk.
+Higher quality, large-scale studies do not show any link between eating tomato products and the risk for lung cancer.

 - Ovarian cancer.
-Some research suggests that eating more tomato or drinking more tomato juice does not seem to prevent ovarian cancer; however, consuming tomato sauce two or more time per week does seem to lower the risk of getting ovarian cancer.
-Other evidence suggests that increased dietary intake of lycopene, particularly from tomato sauce, is associated with a reduced risk of ovarian cancer in younger (pre-menopausal) women.
+Some research suggests that eating more tomato or drinking more tomato juice doesn't seem to prevent ovarian cancer.
+But some research suggests that consuming tomato sauce two or more times per week does seem to lower the risk of developing ovarian cancer.

 - Pancreatic cancer.
-Study results disagree about the effect of tomato on pancreatic cancer risk.
-One large-scale study shows that eating tomato or tomato-based products does not seem to prevent pancreatic cancer.
-However, other studies suggest that raw tomato intake, and high tomato intake in general, is associated with a reduced chance of developing pancreatic cancer.
+One large study shows that eating tomato or tomato-based products does not seem to prevent pancreatic cancer.
+But other studies suggest that raw tomato intake, and high tomato intake in general, is linked with a reduced chance of developing pancreatic cancer.

 - Prostate cancer.
-Study results disagree about the effect of tomato on prostate cancer risk.
 Some research suggests that the risk of getting prostate cancer is decreased modestly in men who eat tomato products, including tomatoes, tomato sauce, pizza, or tomato juice, one time or more per week.
-However, other research finds no benefit.
+But other research has found no benefit.

 - Common cold.